 What should I expect during my consultation?

-At your first session, our specialists evaluate your areas of pain and discomfort.
+At your first session, our Physiotherapists evaluate your areas of pain and discomfort.
 Before any dry needling therapy takes place, we determine any myofascial trigger points using non-invasive evaluation techniques.
 Once your trigger points are located, we’ll develop an individualised treatment plan that may or may not include dry needling as an approach.

 Generally speaking, there is no significant sensation during dry needling, although each individual responds differently.
 Healthy muscles typically feel very little.
 If the muscle contains a trigger point, or is overly sensitive or tight, the result can be a brief cramp-like ‘twitch’ sensation.
 This ‘twitch’ response is caused by the sudden slight contraction of the muscle.
-While the twitch response may be slightly uncomfortable initially, it instigates an important therapeutic reaction in the body (learn more by reading ‘Why dry needling works’, below).
+While the twitch response may be slightly uncomfortable initially, it instigates an important therapeutic reaction in the body (learn more by reading ‘Why dry needling works’, above).

 Interested in an assessment?